piqim/kynews/README.md

 # kynews
-A repository set up to test out and do demo of the kynews site
+A repository set up to test out and save the files of KY News Website